Personal Residence to Rental - The Super Tax Break

 Did you know that you can avoid paying tax on more than $500,000 of gain on your home?
-Many people are aware of the advantages of Internal Revenue Code Section 121, which allows a married couple to exclude up to $500,000 of gain on the sale of their personal residence ($250,000 for a single Taxpayer).
-Although this amount of gain is generous in most areas of the country, in California and a few other states, many people expect to receive more than $500,000 of profit when they sell their home.
+Many people are aware of the advantages of Internal Revenue Code Section 121, which allows a married couple to exclude up to $500,000 of gain on the sale of their personal residence ($250,000 for a single taxpayer).
+Although this amount of gain is generous in most areas of the country, in some states homeowners receive more than $500,000 of profit when they sell their home.
 That additional profit is subject to federal and state capital gains tax and net investment income tax (Medicare tax).

 John and Mary decide, however, to convert their property to a rental.
-After renting it for a year or two, they sell it for $1 million.
-Since they used the home as their personal residence at least two of the past five years, they are able to exclude $500,000 of the gain.
-They can then use the remaining funds to acquire replacement investment property and defer paying tax on the balance of the gain.
+After renting it for two years, they sell it for $1 million.
+Since they used the home as their primary residence at least two of the past five years, they are able to exclude $500,000 of the gain.
+They can then use the remaining funds to acquire replacement investment property in a 1031 exchange and defer paying tax on the balance of the gain.
 In order to accomplish this, they must set up the 1031 exchange prior to closing on the sale of the property.

-In order to completely defer the remaining gain, the traditional rule is that the investor must acquire property with a fair market value equal to or greater than the relinquished property, and must invest all of the equity from the relinquished property into the replacement property.
-When gain has been excluded under Section 121, the amount of value and equity required to invest in the replacement property is reduced by the amount of gain that was excluded.
+In order to completely defer the remaining gain, the traditional rule is that the investor must acquire replacement property with a fair market value equal to or greater than the relinquished property, and must invest all of the equity from the relinquished property into the replacement property.
+When gain has been excluded under Section 121, however, the amount of value and equity required to invest in the replacement property is reduced by the amount of gain that was excluded under Section 121.

 Homeowners who decide to combine a sale of their primary residence with a 1031 exchange need to comply with all of the rules of Sections 121 and 1031 in order for this to work.
-The IRS recently published Revenue Procedure 2005-14, which explains how the two statutes may be combined for one property.
-This includes not only the situation mentioned above, but also a sale of a personal residence with a home office or separate guest house that is rented.
+Revenue Procedure 2005-14 explains how the two statutes may be combined for one property.
+This ruling includes not only the situation mentioned above, but also a sale of a personal residence with a home office or separate guest house that is rented.

 Some of the requirements to keep in mind are:

-- To take advantage of the $500,000 exclusion ($250,000 for single Taxpayers), you must own and live in your home at least two of the past five years;
+- To take advantage of the $500,000 exclusion ($250,000 for single Taxpayers), you must own and live in your home as your primary residence at least two of the past five years;

 - Section 121 doesn't allow you to exclude any gain attributable to depreciation deductions taken since May 6, 1997, but that gain can be deferred under Section 1031; and

-- To take advantage of the deferral of gain under Section 1031, all or a part of the property you sell and the property you acquire must at the time of sale be used in connection with your business or held for investment.
+- To take advantage of the deferral of gain under Section 1031, the property you sell and the property you acquire must at the time of the exchange be used in connection with your business or held for investment.

 This article discusses some general concepts, but you should consult with your tax advisor and contact First American Exchange Company to set up your tax deferred exchange.